piyushsatti/Nonagon/docs/architecture.md

 * MongoDB Atlas is the primary store; scale via indexes and capped document sizes.
 * Single bot shard initially; can shard later if guild count grows.
-* Discord UI is the only delivery mechanism for now (no public HTTP API).
+* Delivery edges are Discord UI and the FastAPI HTTP service; both exercise the same use cases.

 ---